radwankakar/infrastructure/docs/adr/0015-private-cert-management.md

 ## Decision Outcome

 Use AWS to generate and manage a single root CA, from which we can generate the needed private certificates.
-Seeing as our current setup of using non-qualified hostnames limits our options among third-party options.
+Our use of non-qualified domain names limits third-party options, as they do not support this.

 ## Pros and Cons of the Options